 Return on Investment ROI

-A buyer is looking for transparency, the more transparent you can be the more sure a buyer is on the business.
-I try and get as much information up front, not to give to a buyer but have it ready to give it to them.
-Why give information a buyer is not interested in to the buyer, more information can confuse buyers.
+A buyer is looking for transparency, the more transparent you can be the more sure a buyer is about the business.
+I try and get as much information up front, not to give to a buyer but to have it ready to give to them.
+Why give information a buyer is not interested in the buyer, more information can confuse buyers.
 When you have a buyer time is of the essence, because they will still be looking around and could find something better while you are collecting the information.